-The objective of this project will be to provide tools for assessing treatment options (e.g. salvage, partial-cutting, site preparation, re-planting, fertilization, density management) and their growth and yield implications, for pure and mixed-species lodgepole pine stands attacked by mountain pine beetle.
+The project Regeneration Management in a Mountain Pine Beetle Environment (FRIAA Open Funds Project # OF-07-P019) began in late 2007.
+The objective of this project is to provide tools for assessing treatment options (e.g. salvage, partial-cutting, site preparation, re-planting, fertilization, density management) and their growth and yield implications, for pure and mixed-species lodgepole pine stands attacked by mountain pine beetle.